A unified error analysis for randomized low-rank approximation with application to data assimilation: Conclusions

 \section{Conclusions}

-We have proposed a general theoretical framework for the analysis of the low-rank approximation error where we have relaxed the assumptions on the covariance matrix.
-The obtained bounds, in expectation and in probability, have clear interpretations.
-We have illustrated the generality of our result by applying Theorem~\ref{th:main} to two known algorithms, and the obtained bounds have comparable accuracy as the ones derived on purpose in the literature.
+We have proposed a general theoretical framework for the stochastic analysis of the low-rank approximation error where we have relaxed the assumptions on the covariance matrix.
+The proposed bounds in expectation and in probability come with a clear interpretations allowing to identify the key elements resulting in efficient randomized low rank approximation error.
+More importantly, the provided generalization allows to recover similar bounds from the literature, thus providing a versatile tool for future randomized algorithms analysis.
+In particular, we recover the expectation bound for the RSVD from \cite{HalkoMartinssonEtAl_FindingStructureRandomness_2011}, and actually get less pessimistic bounds in the case of the randomized power iteration \cite{Gu_SubspaceIterationRandomization_2015} and generalized RSVD \cite{BoulleTownsend_GeneralizationRandomizedSingular_2022}.
 Finally, we have illustrated our result on a data assimilation problem.
 First, we have studied the accuracy of the bounds.
 Then, we have proposed numerical experiments in two different situations, using either an approximation of $\A$ or an available approximation of $\V_k$.
 In both cases, we have identified covariance matrices that enable us to improve the overall performance.
 This highlights that using the structure of the problem to design the covariance matrix does improve the performance of randomized low-rank approximation methods.
+It is clear that a similar generalized error analysis can be done for the 2-norm, but also for other forms of low rank approximations such as the Nyström method for symmetric positive semi-definite matrices.

+Future work will focus on incorporating these algorithms into a preconditioner for the operational variational data assimilation framework within the Object-Oriented Prediction System (OOPS) used by European Centre for Medium Weather Forecasts and M\'et\'eo-France.